atmadev/ssl/README.md

 ## Task

-Native code is located in `modules/ssl-check/ios|android` directories respectfully.
+Native code is located in `modules/ssl-check/ios|android` directories respectfully, documentation on how Expo Modules work is [here](https://docs.expo.dev/modules/module-api/).
 The task is to implement `checkSSL` function so it success with correct `url`/`publicKey`(which is SHA256 hash of SSL certificate public key) and fails when `publicKey` doesn't match to certificate of domain of `url`.

 ## Learn more